Ero guro nansensu: Censorship

 In theory, a book banned under this policy would not be able to make it onto the market.
-However, many of the books of this nature managed to circumvent the authorities through various means.
+Nonetheless, many books of this nature managed to circumvent the authorities through various means.
 Ero guro nansensu literature gained a reputation for being "underground" as they were circulated through secret buying clubs.
 One method used to avoid censorship was to conduct "guerrilla releases", in which the released books were to be almost completely sold out before delivering them to the Home Ministry for review.
 A few copies of the books would be kept specifically to be confiscated if the Home Ministry deemed it to be unworthy for public release.
 A list released post-World War II by one of the buying clubs distributing these works, Sōtaikai, revealed the then-president of Dai-ichi Tokyo Bar Association, Kiyosaku Toyohara, along with many other intellectuals of the time, as members of the buying club.
 To describe such books as "underground" may be an overstatement, as the scale of these operations were quite large, evidenced by lawyers who testified against such buying clubs.

 Large publishing companies during this time period also engaged in guerrilla releases.
 For example, in 1932 the company Heibonsha published an appendix to Edogawa Ranpo Zenshū, entitled "Hanzai Zukan" which was promptly banned from sale for "corruption of public morals".
 The boom in ero guro nansensu media inspired Heibonsha and other large publishers such as Shinchosha to release large amounts of bannable content.

 There were no laws during this period regarding audio media and as a result, erotic music developed into a popular genre of the time.
 In 1934, a revision on publishing legislation made audio media subject to censorship and bans, though enforcement of these laws was relatively low for a while.

 In 1936, enforcement of censorship began to increase and under the Public Order and Police Law of 1900, old music and audio records were also subject to banning.
 The first record to be censored was a comic dialogue, on the grounds that it was "too playful" ("ふざけすぎている").
 Another popular song at the time, "Wasurecha Iya yo" was banned and copies withdrawn for being too erotic, warranting the offense of "disturbing public law and order, damaging customs".
 This led to the introduction of a de facto pre-emptive self-censorship system in the Japanese recording industry, conducted with the consultation of officials from the Home Ministry.

 Because punishment for publishing media that was banned was minimal (the maximum jail sentence was under two years, but most publishers were simply fined), there were some people who specialized in publishing such media.
 Miyatake Gaikotsu's literature was repeatedly banned throughout the Meiji, Taishō, and Shōwa eras, and even during the occupation of Japan through Allied General Headquarters.
 However, one such writer named Hokumei Umehara (ja) was placed under constant surveillance and eventually deported from Japan.